cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 You'll learn how to request possible UiTPAS tariffs, register the ticket sale and even cancel it if needed.

+> ##### Why do I need to register my ticket sales in UiTPAS?
+> If you sell a ticket for an event to an UiTPAS passholder **with an UiTPAS discount**, the ticket sale needs to be registered in UiTPAS so **the organizer can be reimbursed for the discount**.
+>
+> Regular ticket sales, or ticket sales to UiTPAS passholders without a discount, do not need to be registered in UiTPAS as there is no reimbursement needed then.

 ## Authentication

-Before you can request UiTPAS tariffs or register ticket sales, you'll need **client credentials**, so you can access the UiTPAS API using a [Client Access Token](https://publiq.stoplight.io/docs/authentication/docs/client-access-token.md)
+Before you can request UiTPAS tariffs or register ticket sales, you'll need **client credentials**, so you can access the UiTPAS API using a [Client Access Token](https://publiq.stoplight.io/docs/authentication/docs/client-access-token.md) or [User access Token](https://publiq.stoplight.io/docs/authentication/docs/user-access-token.md).

+To decide what kind of token to use, see the [overview of token types](https://publiq.stoplight.io/docs/authentication/docs/methods.md).

 ## Workflow overview